310mc/https-310mc.github.io-tl/source/_posts/climax/prologue.md

 if one will only cause trouble, and only be a burden… that means it is time to say [goodbye], yes?
 {% endbubble %}

-{% bubble Kaoru angry %}
+{% bubble Kaoru v2 %}
-No, no!
-It’s completely natural for us to cause trouble and burden each other!
-That’s how everyone lives, including you and I.
+No, no. It’s completely natural for us to cause trouble and burden each other~ That’s how everyone lives, including you and I.

 If you hold yourself back from everyone, you won’t even be able to breathe.